 The Culminating Experience

-EDT 776A Culminating Experience: Issues, Challenges, and Opportunities for Applying Technologies in Learning Systems
+EDI 776A Culminating Experience: Issues, Challenges, and Opportunities for Applying Technologies in Learning Systems

 In this course, students assess and diagnose opportunities for enhancing the effectiveness of learning systems through the selection, implementation, and ongoing evaluation of appropriate educational technologies.
 Students identify and address existing and potential impediments in conventional educational settings to the application of technologies for improving learning systems.
 Students also consider technology specific impacts and applications including digital plagiarism, digital divide, and copyright.

-EDT 776B Culminating Experience: Actualizing Systemic Technology-Based Learning
+EDI 776B Culminating Experience: Actualizing Systemic Technology-Based Learning

 This course serves as the culminating experience for the core of the program, if nine cores are designed for the team.
 Students are expected to finish developing personal and group learning systems, professionally present and support those systems to peers and mentors, and synthesize their experience in the program.
 Mentors review program contracts with students.
 The capstone experience, the online professional portfolio is completed in this semester and presented to an audience of peers.